braedynl/CSE231-020-SS20/Cheatsheets/strings.md

 ## Indexing

-Since strings are a type of container, they can be indexed to extract particular characters or subsets of characters (typically called **substrings**).
+Strings can be indexed to extract particular characters or subsets of characters (typically called **substrings**).

 If we had some string, `"Hello, world!"`, the indices for it would be as follows: